mikheyev/abon/faq.md

 hero_height: is-small
 ---

-## What do you hope to achieve?
+## What do we hope to achieve?
 We are collecting baseline data about honey bees -- population levels, genetic structure, their pathogens, as well as what plants they pollinate.
-The network acts as an early warning system for Varroa, and provides a wealth of data about bee populations, and how they may change if Varroa becomes established.This information is crucial in furthering investigation of the ecological role of honey bees, and aims to help protect food security by providing information on the potential impact of Varroa on honey bees and pollination services.
+The network acts as an early warning system for Varroa, and provides a wealth of data about bee populations and how they may change if Varroa becomes established.This information is crucial in furthering investigation of the ecological role of honey bees, and aims to help protect food security by providing information on the potential impact of Varroa on honey bees and pollination services.

 ### Why the focus on feral honey bees?